How to Start Eco-Friendly Seedlings for Your Garden

 • make labels from styrofoam meat trays

-• use masking tape on side of trays to record seed varieties
+• use masking tape on the side of trays to record seed varieties

 • reusable metal plant labels